Renowned for its Nordic skiing and snowshoeing, Notchview also entices year-round adventurers for hiking and bird watching.

 With more than 3,000 acres of rolling terrain and miles of groomed ski trails, Notchview, a part of the Hoosac Range in the Berkshire Hills, offers an idyllic escape all year round—but especially in winter.
 Much of Notchview sits above 2,000 feet; Judge’s Hill, the highest point, is 2,297 feet.
 Most of the reservation is covered with a red spruce and northern hardwood forest.

-Seventeen kilometers of trails are groomed and track-set for classical cross-country skiing; eight kilometers are groomed for skate skiing.
-A separate trail system is groomed for “skijoring,” or skiing with dogs.
+Trails: Notchview offers over 25 miles of trails to explore.
+Almost half of the trails are groomed and track-set for classical cross-country skiing and 5 miles are groomed for skate skiing.
+A separate trail system is for “skijoring,” or skiing with dogs.
+You can also snowshoe alongside the ski trails or go off track and explore the backcountry.

 You can also go off track and explore the backcountry, or snowshoe along the ski trails.
 During ski season, the Budd Visitor Center—named for Lieutenant Colonel Arthur D. Budd, who established Notch View Farm—provides food and beverages, equipment rentals, and a warm respite from the winter chill.